Sh1r0Yaksha/Prediction-of-Pokemon-Fights/README.md

 **Note:**  *The model is developed on a linux-based environment so running it on a Windows environment may result in errors, ensure that the path to the csv files are changed according to Windows path conventions.*

 # Usage
-Once you have installed the necessary packages, you can run the model by executing the `main.py` script in the `src/` folder.
-This will train the model and save the trained model as a file that can be used for predictions.
+Once you have installed the necessary packages, you can run the model by executing the `main.py` script in the `src` folder.

+This will import the files '`data/combats.csv`' and '`data/pokemon_data.csv`', create a file '`data/preprocessed.csv`' which contains the dataset after preprocessing and finally train the model, provide results on the console and predict the data provided in '`data/test.csv`' in a file '`data/result.csv`'.

+For prediction of your own dataset, create a csv in the format of the file '`data/test.csv`' and replace it with the same file.